 Veterans Preference

-All project types are eligible for Veteran Housing preference points.
-Projects will be awarded 3 points for providing a preference of a minimum of % of the total number of restricted and unrestricted units targeted for households in which at least one household member is a Veteran.
+All project types are eligible for Veteran Housing preference points except for Veterans Oriented Housing Projects which are addressed below.
+Projects will be awarded 3 points for providing a preference (and not a unit set-aside) of a minimum of 25% of the total number of restricted and unrestricted units targeted for households in which at least one household member is a Veteran.
 Said preference must be included as part of Applicant’s tenant selection plan.
 (This commitment would be to provide a preference and not a set-aside.)

 2. Veterans Oriented Housing Projects

-Limited to only one project per geographic/USDA set-aside; and limited to new construction or the conversion of an existing, non- housing facility/building.
+Limited to only one project per geographic/USDA set-aside; and limited to new construction or the conversion of an existing facility/building.

 -Veterans Housing in Clark County- (Funded by Clark County Veterans Housing Set-Aside of $1,000,000.00 in LIHTC).
 Maximum of 10 points.

 Sponsor/co-sponsor points in this category will be based on years of quality experience working with veterans housing and/or other types of supportive housing and in implementing the needed, related services.
+The newly developed housing must be permanent housing and must give at least preference to veterans and their families.
+The project must also set aside 25% of all units (restricted and unrestricted) for veterans and their families.
+This 25% requirement for the Veterans Oriented Housing Project is for a unit set aside and not for a unit preference.

-The newly developed housing must be permanent housing and must give preference to veterans and their families.
-The sponsor must present articles of incorporation showing the number of years of operation in NV; a mission statement verifying assistance which targets or facilitates veterans housing and/or related special needs housing and in implementing the necessary, related services.
-Verification must be provided to detail the total number of veteran housing units and/or special needs housing units developed and operational in Nevada.
+The sponsor must present articles of incorporation.
+The sponsor must also present documentation showing the number of years of operation in NV; a mission statement verifying assistance which targets or facilitates veterans housing and/or related special needs housing and in implementing the necessary, related services.
+Verification must be provided to detail the total number of veteran housing units and/or special needs housing units developed and operational in Nevada or in any other state.

 Preference points will be awarded based on the following: